clicon/clixon-docs/restconf.rst

 started.
 This can be done via the startup datastore or by editing the running config before restconf daemon.

+The example also includes a socket that listen to another network namespace ``myns``, which must exist and have networking setup so that a socket can be bound.

 Plugin callbacks
 ----------------